Want to start a flexible online coaching business?

 The problem you solve doesn’t need to be a groundbreaking idea.
-In fact, by focusing on an existing problem and solving it a bit better compared to how other coaches are solving it, you hit a sweet spot of having enough demand for your services and becoming the “go-to” person in your niche.
+In fact, by focusing on an existing problem and solving it a bit better compared to how other coaches are solving it, you hit a sweet spot of having enough demand for your online coaching programs and becoming the “go-to” person in your niche.

 In this short video, I explain how to go about solving problems better than other coaches and that way, standing out:

 As we’ve already talked about, the main reason I was able to grow my business so fast was because of all the value I gave.
 I showed up regularly and I answered people’s most burning questions.
 Do that and people will be happy to spend money on working with you.